snowflakedb/spark-snowflake/README.md

 NOTE: Integration tests are currently only partially supported.

-Integration tests have the following requirements:
+Notes about integration tests
 * Snowflake JDBC driver needs to be located in the /tmp/snowflake_jdbc.jar directory.
 * An environment variable `IT_SNOWFLAKE_CONF` needs to be defined, pointing to the location of the Snowflake configuration file.
 * An example configuration file is provided in `snowflake.conf.example`.
+* We run with Spark at least 1.6.2 as we test some features not available before

 Once these requirements are met, run e.g.

     export IT_SNOWFLAKE_CONF=$PWD/snowflake.conf
-    build/sbt it:test
+    build/sbt -Dspark.version=1.6.2 it:test

 #### Running code coverage tests